 - Increase our understanding of the freshwater habitats and species of the Thame catchment and monitor changes in them

 - Improve biodiversity by practical habitat works on the ground

 - Improve water quality

 - Improve knowledge, understanding and appreciation of the freshwater environment of the River Thame catchment and increase it recognition in local planning frameworks

-We continue to build links across the whole of our catchment and at a wider local and national level, but intend to continue to grow organically from a sound base of local support.
+We continue to build links across the whole of our catchment and at a wider local and national level, but intend to continue to grow from a sound base of local support.